 It is helpful to keep a record of discussion points because it is often necessary to follow up after a communication.
 Borealis allows you to keep track of follow-ups and their resolution status by documenting them directly in the discussion point.

 Each discussion point can be assigned a status.
 You can choose from the standard options or add new choices by clicking on the + sign.
+The status option is only available if you do not want to add the follow-up option.

-If a follow-up is required and a task has been associated with it, the status will be automatically determined by the status of the related task:
+However, if a follow-up is required and a task has been associated with it, the status will be automatically determined by the status of the related task:

-Initially, when a follow-up is associated with a task, the default status will be "Follow-up required", even if the task is in progress.
+Initially, when a follow-up is associated with a task, the default status will be "Follow-up needed", even if the task is in progress.
 You can change this status in the discussion point interface, from the task table on the right side of the screen:

 Here is how the follow-up status will be displayed, based on the status of a task: